KOBENDigital/Iconic/README.md

 ### Font Awesome Pro
 Currently if you are using font awesome pro and stacked content, icons will not render correctly in stacked content preview

-# Umbraco Versions
-Iconic has been tested with Umbraco 7.6 and 7.7.

 # Changelog
+- 2.3.1
+    - Compatible with Umbraco 8.7
+    - Support for virtual paths.
 - 1.6
     - Unable to cast object of type 'Newtonsoft.Json.Linq.JObject' to type 'System.String'.
 FIXED
     - Added Pre-Configurations for Font Awesome 5.